 |IEEE VIS Conference:||21 - 26 October, 2018|

 We are pleased to announce a call for papers for the 3rd Workshop on Visualization for the Digital Humanities “VIS4DH ⇔ DH4VIS.”
 The call is open to all fields of the humanities and all branches of visualization.
-We are particularly interested in papers that overlap with between disciplines.
-In this year’s workshop we are looking to initiate a critical conversation about the often very different conceptual languages and vocabularies deployed across the humanities and visualization and the ways that those are operationalized in applied visualization techniques in the digital humanities.
+We are particularly interested in papers that bring different disciplines together.
+In this year’s workshop we are looking to initiate a critical conversation about the often very different conceptual languages and vocabularies deployed across the humanities and visualization and the ways in which those vocabularies operate in applied visualization techniques in the digital humanities.
 The workshop is intended to put different ways of seeing, knowing, articulating, and creating argument into dialogue in order to foster and to intensify interdisciplinary collaboration between humanities and visualization researchers.

 VIS4DH ⇔ DH4VIS